abdullahahmed001/Python-Practice-Projects/README.md

 This repository contains simple Python practice projects for the purpose of improving Python programming skills.
-The project is a public repository on GitHub, created by the user abdullahahmed001.

 Main Function Points
 The repository contains a collection of Python practice projects